microsoft/fluentui/packages/web-components/src/drawer/README.md

   - The `aria-hidden` attribute should be set to indicate whether the drawer is hidden or visible.
 When the drawer is hidden, `aria-hidden="true"`, and when visible, `aria-hidden="false"`.

+- `aria-label`

+  - The `aria-label` attribute should be used to label the drawer.

 - `aria-describedby`

   - The `aria-describedby` attribute should be used to associate the drawer with an element that provides a description of its purpose or content.